XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 In this case, the node is in a _Ready_ state and can run Pods.

-## <a name='deployment'></a>Create a Deployment
+## <a name='deployment'></a>Create a deployment
-When you want to run a containerized application inside the cluster, you will use a Deployment configuration to schedule a Pod.
-The 'Deployment' resource will govern the lifecycle of a 'Pod'.
+When you want to run a containerized application inside the cluster, you will use a Deployment configuration to schedule a pod.
+The `Deployment` resource will govern the lifecycle of a `Pod`.
-A Pod is a group of one or more containers running on 1 node.
+A pod is a group of one or more containers running on 1 node.
 It can have its own storage and networking setup and contains specifications on how to run the actual containers.

 Start a new deployment using `kubectl create deployment` by creating a Pod running an nginx container: